Fixing America In 500 Words Or

 highly recommended here that one approach each "gospel" as an individual narrative unto itself and, read it carefully to avoid confusing what the New Testament actually says with the vast ignorance of modern Christianity.

 Similar to the four gospels, some modern biographies of Martin Luther King, Jr. for example, leave out significant portions of his life, words and deeds that other biographers choose to include.
 Biographies both today and

 in the past are often deliberately not written in chronological order, a style of literature (and many modern films) familiar to the Greeks and, also apparently found in at least one and possibly more of the Jesus story

 narratives.
-This is not an indication of either error or deliberate deception as some of the poorly trained wrongly claim.
+This is not an indication of either error or deliberate deception, as some of the poorly trained wrongly assume.